 The Act places in law a new set of rights for communities, including the community right to challenge, community right to bid and community right to build.
-For more information visit the Community Rights page
+More information is available regarding Community Rights.

 It also sets out how communities will be able to get more involved in planning for their areas – specifically around creating plans and policies to guide new development.

 For more information on the Localism Act and how it affects communities you can read the Plain English Guide to Localism.

 Our Council Plan defines ‘More Local’ policies as:

 - embracing neighbourhood working, engaging communities and empowering them to deliver on things that matter locally whilst setting out and delivering on strategic priorities for the district

 - we will work with the third sector, community groups and parish and town councils to devolve services and/or council assets where there is an appetite to do so and look at how communities can influence the way services are delivered